Code-Institute-Submissions/YogaCity/README.md

 __Thank You__<br>
 This page is only accessible when the sign-up form is send.<br>
-There will no menu item be active
+No menu item will be active on this page.

 ### Mockups
 The following wireframes were created using Balsamiq to design the website layout options: